davidekunno93/Routewise-FrontEnd/README.md

 Laterbase
-Create components for savedplaces card, suggestplaces card bookmark icon on suggested place options filled in if place is already in saved places
+have mile distance from hotel/destination center to the place in auto complete address list Create components for savedplaces card, suggestplaces card bookmark icon on suggested place options filled in if place is already in saved places